-The cartographic representation in Figure 5 again shows the same picture as the OLS.
-Once again, it is noticeable that especially the estimation accuracy in the eastern part of Germany can be improved by implementing the method on a granular level.
-Furthermore, the group of islands around Sylt stands out again and again it applies that the smaller the spatial level for training the model, the better the performance.
+The cartographic representation in Figure 5 shows the same picture as the OLS.
+Once again, it is noticeable that the estimation accuracy in the eastern part of Germany can be

-Figure 5: MAPE of the different GAM models
+Figure 5.
+MAPE of the different GAM models.
 Notes: This figure depicts the MAPE of the four different GAM models.
 The maps show the average absolute percentage error obtained when applying the individual models within a given region.
-For a granular representation, the 327 NUTS-3 regions were selected as the coresponding levels of representation.
-The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors respectively of all four methods.
+For a granular representation, the 327 NUTS-3 regions were selected as the corresponding levels of representation.
+The representation of the scale is chosen so that the minimum and maximum are the largest and smallest errors, respectively, of all four methods.